VARUNDADHWAL/sql-olist-data-project/README.md

 Welcome to my **Olist E-Commerce Data Warehouse & Analytics Project** repository! 🚀

-This project demonstrates a complete data warehousing and analytics solution built entirely in SQL (PostgreSQL) — from raw data ingestion to business-ready insights. it follows industry-standard data engineering and analytics practices.
+This project demonstrates a complete data warehousing and analytics solution built entirely in SQL (PostgreSQL) and Power BI — from raw data ingestion to a business-ready analytics dashboard.
+Built as a portfolio project, it follows the **Medallion Architecture** (Bronze / Silver / Gold) and industry-standard data engineering and analytics practices.

 ---